prasanth-ntu/huggingface-rl-course/README.md

 # Todo's
 - [ ]  Move `unit1.ipynb` from git to google drive as there are some issues in retaining the outputs while storing the google colab in git.
 Also, add the markdown comments for key hyperparams/configs as they are lost in the saving issue
 - [ ] Refresh on Q-learning pseudo-code and source-code conceptually
+- [ ] The 3 steps in Deep Q-learning seems slightly unclear (especially, the 3rd one: Double DQN)